la-team/light-admin/README.md

 # Light Admin for Rapid Application Development#

-[Light Admin](http://lightadmin.org) is an elegant solution for building administration style interfaces for Java web applications.

 The primary goal of the project is to speed up application development by bringing pluggable fully operational data management back-end for JPA based applications and to relieve your codebase for more important stuff.